ahmetcancicek/ahmetcancicek.github.io/content/oauth2/index.md

 5. **Password Grant:** The password grant is used to obtain an access token, the application forwards the user's username and password, subsequently allowing the application to acquire the access token.

+{% admonition(type="warning", title="warning") %}
-> It is important to note that two grant types, namely the **Implicit Grant** and the **Password Grant** types, are no longer recommended for use due to security concerns.
+It is important to note that two grant types, namely the **Implicit Grant** and the **Password Grant** types, are no longer recommended for use due to security concerns.
 Both grant types used have already caused vulnerabilities.
+{% end %}

 #### 1. Authorization Code Grant